 Abortion Pill (Medical Abortion)

-Medical or non-surgical abortion uses RU-486 or other types of chemicals to terminate an early pregnancy.
+Medical, or non-surgical, abortion uses RU-486 or other types of chemicals to terminate an early pregnancy.
 This method of termination is used up to 70 days after a woman’s last menstrual period.
 Medical abortion may involve up to 3 office visits and may require a surgical procedure if the medical abortion is incomplete.
 If you have taken the first pill in the RU-486 regimen (mifepristone) but not the second pill (misoprostol), the abortion process may be reversible.
 If you are interested in reversing the process, contact the Abortion Pill Rescue Network as soon as possible at 1-877-558-0333.

 If you’re not a candidate for a medical abortion or if the medical abortion fails, a surgical abortion would be necessary.
 A surgical abortion is a procedure ending a pregnancy by emptying the uterus (or womb) using surgical instruments.
 There are different types of surgical procedures and different methods (depending on how far along you are).